SeymourGx/AFK-Omega/README.md

 - Automatic AFK Support:
   - Go AFK if no client input is detected for 2+ minutes
   - Return from AFK if the player moves or interacts with anything
-    - Ignores pause-menu or looking around
+    - Ignores GUIs (pause menu, inventory, etc.) or looking around

 TO-DO:
 - Make messages to players color-coded/prettier